apache/doris/docs/en/administrator-guide/load-data/load-json-format.md

 ## Json Path and Columns

 Json Path is used to specify how to extract data in JSON format, and Columns specify the mapping and conversion relationship of columns.
-The two can be used together, for example as follows.
+The two can be used together.

+In other words, it is equivalent to using Json Path to rearrange the data in a Json format according to the column order specified in Json Path.
+After that, you can use Columns to map the rearranged source data to the columns of the table.
+Examples are as follows:

 Data content: